Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Falcons stats and trends

-- When Atlanta puts up more than 17.6 points, it is 4-4 against the spread and 6-2 overall.
+- Atlanta is 4-4 against the spread and 6-2 overall when the team notches more than 17.6 points.

-- The Falcons have 22 giveaways this season, while the Bills have 29 takeaways.
+- This season the Falcons have 22 turnovers, seven fewer than the Bills have takeaways (29).

 Home and road insights